swiftlang/swift-evolution/proposals/nnnn-overridable-members-in-extensions.md

 extension may only override members added in module `B`.**

 Any other rule can result in two modules trying to add an override for the same method on the same class.
+Such an extension is known as a _cross-module extension._

 > Note: This rule applies to `@objc` members as well as non-`@objc` members.